 - Start earning frequent flier points

-By using these tips, you should save a substantial amount on your airline ticket, which will make traveling that much more affordable.
-Good luck and let us know how it goes!
+By using these tips, you should save a substantial amount on your airline ticket, making traveling that much more affordable.
+Good luck!